 Home

-From my years of working with introverts, there are four areas where introverts consistently feel invisible, unappreciated, or conflicted.
+From my years of working with introverts, there are four kinds of introverts who consistently feel invisible, under-appreciated, or conflicted.

-You are that solid and reliable team member, the quiet achiever who says little in meetings.
+You are that solid and reliable quiet achiever who says little in meetings and works unnoticed in the background.

-You are passive in advocating for yourself, naively trusting that actions speak louder than words, and people should be able to see your good work without you having to talk about it (because talking about your accomplishments feels like bragging, which goes against your value of humility).
+You refrain from actively advocating for yourself, naively believing that actions speak louder than words, and people should be able to see your good work without you having to talk about it.

 Your frustrations: